cngvl/cngvl/README.md

 # Hey there! 🫡

 Here's a bit about me!
-* I'm a recent bootcamp graduate looking to become a software engineer with a particular interest in medical technology .
+* I'm a recent bootcamp graduate looking to become a software engineer with a particular interest in medical technology.
 * I enjoy lifting (moderately) heavy weights 🏋️ and swinging around on gymnastic rings!
 <br>